covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 The old lady passed away so suddenly, there was no decent undertaking of her body, no farewell from the family.
 Until now her ashes were still at the funeral home.

 The story of Liu Mei's family is not alone.
-From the investigations of Caijing reporters, though the number of patients in fever clinics of designated hospitals was slightly lower than what it was before the lock down of the city on January 23, even with expanding designated hospitals for the third time, the difficulty of finding a hospital bed is still not completely resolved. **While the numbers of confirmed diagnosed and suspected cases keep rising, there are still many people who are outside of the statistics, their lives hanging by a thread.**
+From the investigations of Caijing reporters, though the number of patients in fever clinics of designated hospitals is slightly lower than what it was before the lock down of the city on January 23, even with expanding designated hospitals for the third time, the difficulty of finding a hospital bed is still not completely resolved. **While the numbers of confirmed diagnosed and suspected cases keep rising, there are still many people who are outside of the statistics, their lives hanging by a thread.**

 A department director from a designated hospital told Caijing, these past two days there were about 120 fever patients in the fever clinic each day, 80 of them had lung infections, but only five of them could eventually be admitted in the hospital.